Pros and Cons of Retirement & Pension Plans

 .
 Please use this ID for all future communications regarding this concern.

-Besides these benefits, there are some drawbacks also.
-Here are some of the drawbacks of savings plan that one should consider before investing in any of the saving schemes available in the market for retirement:
+Besides these benefits, there are some drawbacks of a savings plan that one should consider before investing in the market for retirement:

-Many plans and policies only allow a limited deduction on the tax.
-The maximum deduction allowed on life insurance premiums under the Income Tax Act, 1961 is Rs.
-1.5 Lakh.
+• Limited Deduction Allowed: Many plans and policies only allow a limited deduction on the tax.
+The maximum deduction allowed on life insurance premiums under the Income Tax Act, 1961, is ₹1.5 lakh.

 Top Investment Options in India

-The main thing that one should consider is choosing the best saving plan that will supplement the needs and requirements of retirement.
-Before choosing any scheme, one should properly analyze and study the features of each scheme.
+The main thing that one should consider is choosing the best savings plan that will supplement the needs and requirements of retirement.
+Before choosing any scheme, one should properly analyse and study the features of each scheme.

-Here are the best saving plans and investment option for people who want a sufficient income for their retirement:
+Here are the best savings plans and investment options for people who want a sufficient income for their retirement:

 • Recurring Deposits (RD): RD is a term deposit that banks offer in which one can regularly deposit money and get a huge return at the time of maturity.
-Depositors are allowed to choose the term period and the amount and monthly deposits as per their wish.
+Depositors are allowed to choose the term period, the amount, and the monthly deposits as per their wish.
 RDs also allow higher rates of interest for senior citizens and can also be used as collateral for taking loans.

-• Deferred Annuity: Deferred annuity plans help in accumulating corpus through single huge premiums or regular small premiums over the term of the policy.
-The pension begins only after the term overs.
+1. Deferred Annuity: Deferred annuity plans help in accumulating a corpus through single huge premiums or regular small premiums over the term of the policy.
+The pension begins only after the term ends.
 Under this scheme, no tax is charged on the money invested until withdrawal.

 Also Read - Deferred Pension

-• Immediate annuity: It is one of those types of saving schemes where pension begins right away as soon as the money is deposited.
+2. Immediate Annuity: It is one of those types of saving schemes where the pension begins right away, as soon as the money is deposited.
 Under the Income Tax Act of 1961, the premiums are exempted from tax.
 After the demise of the policyholder, the nominee receives the money.

-• Senior Citizen Savings Scheme (SCSS): The senior citizen savings scheme is an ideal option for those retirees looking for less risky products and focusing on minimizing tax.
-This scheme is available through post offices and certified banks of India and offers its investors secure and regular income.
-It is an excellent tax saving investment plan.
-Senior citizens who are at least 60 years old are eligible for the scheme and individuals between 55 to 0 years of age who have opted for the Voluntary Retirement Scheme, or superannuation can also invest in this scheme.
+• Senior Citizen Savings Scheme (SCSS): The Senior Citizen Savings Scheme is an ideal option for those retirees looking for less risky products and focusing on minimising tax.
+This scheme is available through post offices and certified banks of India and offers its investors a secure and regular income.
+It is an excellent tax-saving investment plan.
+Senior citizens who are at least 60 years old are eligible for the scheme, and individuals between 55 to 60 years of age who have opted for the Voluntary Retirement Scheme, or superannuation, can also invest in this scheme.

-The average tenure of this savings plan is 5 years, and it can be extended further for three more years, as per Section 80C of the Indian Income Tax Act, a tax deduction of up to Rs.
-1,50,000 can be claimed.
+The average tenure of this savings plan is 5 years, and it can be extended further for three more years, as per Section 80C of the Indian Income Tax Act.
+A tax deduction of up to ₹1,50,000 can be claimed.
 Premature withdrawals are also allowed with a penalty.

 The retirement savings plan is supposed to be for retirees who aren’t high-risk tolerant.
 Start investing in these retirement and pension plans to enjoy a stress-free retirement period.
-Choosing the best saving plan is crucial as it creates a secondary income stream making it smooth for you even after you retire from your work.
+Choosing the best savings plan is crucial as it creates a secondary income stream, making it smooth for you even after you retire from your work.

 trivia-img